ycpcs/cs481-fall2016/assign/assign05.md

 **Extremely important**: whatever functionality you demonstrate should be implemented in your core object model classes.
 We do **not** want to see a hacked-together "prototype" that looks good but internally is spaghetti.

+Because this milestone involves implementing several of your most important use cases, you will need to make sure that your use cases are documented.
+Make sure that your project's issue tracker has an issue for each use case, and each use case issue has a reasonably detailed textual description of the use case.
+You can write your use cases as full-blown use cases (see Chapter 9 of *UML Distilled*), or you can write them as user stories (see *Extreme Programming Explained*).
+The important concern is that you document the important functionality of the system from the perspective of the user.  **You will not receive full credit for implementing use cases unless they are documented.**

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---